and0n/backup_rasperry/README.md

 # backup_raspberry

-This script will automate the steps for raspberry pi remote backup.
+This script will automate the steps for raspberry pi remote backup via `ssh` and `dd`.

 ## Prerequisites